Ralph Wiggum loops with Codex: run iterative agent passes until done

 Digging a bit deeper

-- Philosophy: It is “ignorant, persistent, and optimistic”, named after the Simpsons character because it keeps trying until success.
+• Philosophy: As Geoff Huntley puts it, it is “ignorant, persistent, and optimistic” — named after the Simpsons character because it keeps trying until success.

 Claude Code origin, Codex adaptation